servicem8/addon-sdk-samples/README.md

 ## hello-world-addon ##
 A simple addon to demonstrate the basics of the manifest and connecting to a lambda function.
 This addon will add a new job action 'Hello Action' to the job card, which will open a popup window and render your lambda function result.

+#
-We hope you'll find those sample addons useful and encourage you to re-use some of this code in your own Apps.
+We hope you'll find those sample addons useful and encourage you to re-use some of this code in your own Addon.
 If you have any questions please email support@servicem8.com.
 Please submit bug reports to ServiceM8.